Advertisement

 Entrance

-Year 7 has 120 places – usually three times oversubscribed.
-Around 40 pupils come up from New Hall’s own year 6 and have priority, although they too must go through the same entry procedure as external applicants – ISEB Common Pre-tests with papers
+Moderately selective, with around three applicants for each of the 120 year 7 places.
+Around 40 pupils come up from New Hall’s own year 6.
+They get priority despite going through same entry procedure as external applicants - ISEB Common Pre-tests,

 Open days